There are a number of ways WorkCover can support you while you’re recovering from a work-related injury or illness.

 Financial hardship

-If you’re a victim of a violent crime, there are support services including possible financial support available.
-Information about available support can be found through Victim Assist Queensland.
+If you’re a victim of a violent crime, you can access support through Victim Assist Queensland

 MATES in Construction